Westland Mansion: History

 Purchased by Cleveland after his second term as president in 1896, the former chief executive lived there from 1897 until his death in 1908.
 Cleveland named it "Westland" in honor of his friend Andrew Fleming West, a humanities professor at Princeton University who assisted Cleveland in securing the purchase of the home.
 During Cleveland's occupancy several changes were made to the residence.
 He added a two-story extension to the right side of the home, with the lower floor serving as his billiard room.
 Cleveland also made some cosmetic changes to the building's façade in the Italianate style popular at the time.

 Cleveland enjoyed his retirement at Westland.
 Although he had never attended college, he accepted a seat on the Board of Trustees of Princeton University, a position he took seriously, chairing a committee to establish a graduate school.
 He gave a series of four well-attended lectures at the university, which were later published as a book.
 The students were fond of Cleveland, serenaded him on his birthdays and, after football games, led victory parades to his home.
 He also took an active part in the life of the town, maintained a brisk correspondence with friends, and kept socially and politically active.
 His favorite recreations were billiards and meetings of the Poverty Club, composed of a group of his comrades who played cards regularly at Westland.
 He died at Westland in 1908 and is buried in Princeton Cemetery.
 Cleveland's widow, Frances, continued to reside in the house for many years after his death.

+In 2015, the building was sold for $4,325,000.
+The house was listed for sale in mid-2024 with an asking price of $5.95 million, and it was ultimately resold for $5.95 million in August 2025.

 Current use

 Always a privately owned residence, the renovated building currently sits on one and a half acres.
-The 6,345 square foot three-level house is described as having 6 bedrooms and 5 baths, a formal entry, and dining and living rooms that still contain trim from Cleveland's time there.
+It has 6345 ft2 of space across three levels, and it contains 6 bedrooms and 7 baths.
+The house has a formal entry, and dining and living rooms that still contain trim from Cleveland's time there.
 The grounds include a formal garden, pool and garage.
-In 2015, it sold for $4,325,000.
 It is not open to the public.